dengwirda/jigsaw-geo-matlab/README.md

 	    └── uni -- unit tests and libjigsaw example programs

-The `MATLAB/OCTAVE` interface is provided for convenience - you don't have to use it, but it's probably the easiest way to get started!
+The `MATLAB`/`OCTAVE` interface is provided for convenience - you don't have to use it, but it's probably the easiest way to get started!

+It's also possible to interact with the `JIGSAW` back-end directly, either through (i) scripting: building text file inputs and calling the `JIGSAW` executable from the command-line or (ii) programmatically: using the JIGSAW data-structures within your own applications and calling the `JIGSAW` library via its `API`.

 ## `Getting Started`